Bagoum/danmokou-lua/Danmokou.LuA.LICENSE.md

 This submodule contains material almost identical to the BRuH submodule (https://github.com/Bagoum/danmokou-bruh), but with photo capabilities added.

-All source code in this submodule is distributed under the GNU GPL v3.
+All source code in the LuA submodule is distributed under the GNU GPL v3.
 Source code is present in the folders Scripts.